tie-pilot-qxw/triton-tlx/README.md

 ### Local buffer allocation

-- `buffers = tlx.local_alloc(shape, dtype, num_buffers)`
+- `buffers = tlx.local_alloc(shape, dtype, NUM_BUFFERS)`

-    Allocate number_buffers buffers in local memory per thread block, each of size size.
-The memory layout is inferred from its consumers..
+    Allocate `NUM_BUFFERS` buffers in local memory per thread block, each of size size.
+The memory layout is inferred from its consumers.

-- `buffers = tlx.tmem_alloc(size, NUM_STAGES)`
+- `buffers = tlx.local_alloc(shape, dtype, NUM_BUFFERS, tlx.storage_kind.tmem)`

-    Allocate number_buffers of buffers in the tensor memory per thread block, each with size size.
+    Allocate `NUM_BUFFERS` of buffers in the tensor memory per thread block, each with size size.
+The memory layout is inferred from its consumers.

 ### Async memory access